 Data and Analytics

-CX software should surface actionable insights, not just dashboards.
-Look for tools that connect customer interactions to business outcomes: which products generate the most complaints, which return reasons are most common, and how post-purchase experience impacts repeat purchase rates.
+CX software should produce insights you can act on, not just dashboards.
+Look for tools that tie customer interactions to business outcomes.
+Which products generate the most complaints.
+Which return reasons are most common.
+How post-purchase experience moves repeat purchase rates.

 A CX tool that works for 100 tickets/month may buckle at 10,000.
 Check how platforms handle volume spikes (holiday season, product launches) and whether pricing scales linearly or has breakpoints.